gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-28-theres-no-place-like-home.markdown

 > Fatal error: Uncaught exception 'lithium\template\TemplateException' with message 'Template not found at path `/var/www/employee-rolodex/app/views/home/index.html.php`

 Well, it's been super duper helpful this time - we know what file we have to create!
 Remember how we have the `app/views` folder?
 That's where we put this stuff - and the folder `app/views/home` is called "home" because it corresponds to the "home" controller.
-You see, Lithium does a lot by default, including saying "well, if the controller is called foo, I'll look for the views in foo".
+You see, Li3 does a lot by default, including saying "well, if the controller is called foo, I'll look for the views in foo".
 A sensible enough assumption!

 So here's what to put in `app/views/home/index.html.php`: